JeffersonLab/clas12root/README.md

 An interface to the c++ [Run Conditions DataBase](https://github.com/JeffersonLab/rcdb/wiki/Cpp) requires downloading the relevant code from https://github.com/JeffersonLab/rcdb .
 This is optional and depends on the existence of an environment variable containing the path to the RCDB code.
 The interface also requires having MySQL installed.

-clas12root provides an interface to the clasqaDB c++ code to allow skimming of events based on the Data Quality Assurance.
-This is optional and depends on the existence of an environment variable containing the path to the clasqaDB code, which must be downloaded from https://github.com/c-dilks/clasqaDB/tree/master.
+clas12root provides an interface to the clas12-qadb c++ code to allow skimming of events based on the Data Quality Assurance.
+This is optional and depends on the existence of an environment variable containing the path to the clas12-qadb code, which must be downloaded from https://github.com/c-dilks/clas12-qadb/tree/master.

-To simplify installation of the dependencies, ccdb, rcdb, clasqadb are now includes as submodules tagged to specific releases.
+To simplify installation of the dependencies, ccdb, rcdb, qadb are now includes as submodules tagged to specific releases.
 Now when you clone with   --recurse-submodules all 3 plus lz4 will also be downloaded into your clas12root directory.
 If you already have your own versions of these you may ignore these and just set the required paths to your own installation.

 It is still required to build ccdb with scons after you have cloned it (before running installC12Root).
 You will need to make sure you have the necessary depndencies for ccdb on your system.
 If you do not and do not want to use ccdb in anycase you may just not set the CCDB_HOME enviroment variable.  [https://github.com/JeffersonLab/ccdb]